Tychos MathJs Language Reference

 * `pos` — The initial position of your `Rectangle` in `[X,Y]` coordinates.

-* `size` — The width and height of the `Rectangle` that is drawn in the World View to represent this particle.
+* `size` — The width and height of the `Rectangle` as an `[X, Y]` matrix.

 * `color` — The `Rectangle` will be drawn in this color.
-Use HTML colors e.g. "#ff3300", "blue".
+Use HTML colors e.g. `"#ff3300"`, `"blue"`.

 ```coffeescript